 My body wants to, but my head won’t let go

 The conflict between head and body is symptomatic for most men and women who experience secondary anorgasmia.
 Despite her being turned on and lubricated and the man achieving a full erection, the thought maybe today it will happen is soon replaced with disappointment and frustration.
-The sexual encounter initially starts with optimism, with he or she being hopeful that perhaps this time orgasm will be reached.
-As the stimulation heightens and the intensity of the moment builds, gradually the thought of yet another failure will emerge in the mind until eventually it is accepted it definitely won’t happen.
-The sexual euphoria is replaced by familiar feelings of frustration, exasperation, exhaustion and the resignation the that yet again ‘I can’t cum. ”I am different’ I am a failure’.
+The sexual encounter initially starts with optimism, with he or she being hopeful that perhaps this time, an orgasm will be reached.
+As the stimulation heightens and the intensity of the moment builds, gradually, the thought of yet another failure will emerge in the mind until eventually it is accepted it definitely won’t happen.
+The sexual euphoria is replaced by familiar feelings of frustration, exasperation, exhaustion and the resignation that, yet again, ‘I can’t cum. ”I am different’ I am a failure.

-A lack of skill or ability of the male partner to give the right type and length of foreplay is one of the more common reasons women are unable to reach orgasm during sex.
-Many women know unconsciously what the problem is but feel reluctant even unqualified to say something to their partner about their lack of skill or bad technique.
+The male partner’s lack of skill or ability to give the right type and length of foreplay is one of the more common reasons women cannot reach orgasm during sex.
+Many women unconsciously know the problem but feel reluctant, even unqualified, to say something to their partner about their lack of skill or bad technique.
 Many of these women can experience clitoral orgasm during sex if given by their own or the partner’s hands or even with oral sex but then find it difficult to reach orgasm through vaginal penetration.
-Whether it is hands, penis or a toy if the partner is inexperienced and unskilled or simply unimaginative, then the orgasm becomes an unattainable goal.
+Whether it is hands, penis or a toy, if the partner is inexperienced and unskilled or simply unimaginative, the orgasm becomes an unattainable goal.

 The underlying primal dynamic of a woman is to feel desired.
-This dynamic is particularly relevant during sex and if the man is either too timid, inexperienced or focussed primarily on his pleasure or is just quick to cum himself then the mental stimulation she requires to take her to orgasm will not occur.
+This dynamic is particularly relevant during sex, and if the man is either too timid, inexperienced or focused primarily on his pleasure or is just quick to cum himself, then the mental stimulation she requires to take her to orgasm will not occur.

 The Treatment Strategy

-Once I understand the situation, and it becomes apparent that she has only ever experienced one type of male sexual dynamic (usually passive or lack of sexual creativity) My strategy is to create a treatment that from the outset is designed to make her feel desired.
+Once I understand the situation, it becomes apparent that she has only ever experienced one type of male sexual dynamic (usually passive or lack of sexual creativity).
+My strategy is to create a treatment that, from the outset, is designed to make her feel desired.
 The treatment will start with an initial exploratory conversation which should identify her domestic situation and her experience so far with sex.
 Often cultural and religious influences will become apparent.
-Following this conversation and once she is feeling at ease, I start the massage treatment with firm confident traditional massage strokes of her upper body.
-Then as she relaxes, the strokes become longer and more explorative with the intention to excite and stimulate both her body and mind.
-Her responses guide me, and as her body reacts to this new form of stimulation, so the treatment becomes more assertive and intentionally arousing.
-If this stronger approach is received positively usually indicated by her expressing verbal and physical responses, then I know that this more assertive, confident approach is welcomed.
-From this point on, I follow my intuition and bring in body pressure to stimulate her primal sexual urges.
+Following this conversation, and once she feels at ease, I start the massage treatment with firm, confident traditional massage strokes of her upper body.
+Then as she relaxes, the strokes become longer and more explorative to excite and stimulate her body and mind.
+Her responses guide me, and as her body reacts to this new form of stimulation, the treatment becomes more assertive and intentionally arousing.
+If this more robust approach is received positively, usually indicated by her expressing verbal and physical responses, then I know that this more assertive, confident approach is welcomed.
+From then on, I follow my intuition and put body pressure to stimulate her primal sexual urges.
 I may include firm shoulder pressure to her groin and pelvic floor, putting pressure on her vagina.
-If the produces a positive response, and I sense that she is transcending into her primal sexual state, then direct stimulation of the clitoris and internal vaginal stimulation with my hands can begin.
-Again depending on her response, this can remain light and gentle or become more assertive using deep penetration and massage of the vagina wall, a sensation that can often bring on the orgasm.
-This method of can often bring on multiple orgasms and is some cases ejaculation.
+Suppose she produces a positive response, and I sense that she is transcending into her primal sexual state.
+In that case, direct stimulation of the clitoris and internal vaginal stimulation with my hands can begin.
+Again depending on her response, this can remain light and gentle or become more assertive using deep penetration and massage of the vagina wall.
+This sensation can often bring on an orgasm.
+This method can often bring on multiple orgasms and, is some cases, ejaculation.